martinaguilerar/web-app/README.md

 ## Infrastructure Deployment
 The Terraform configurations in the terraform directory define Azure resources such as Storage Accounts, Web Apps, and Key Vaults.
 Each environment (Dev, QA, Prod) has its own set of configurations.
 These are the steps to deploy a change to the infrastructure:
-1. Create a new branch and push a commit with the changes to the Terraform files inside the corresponding environment directory
+1. Create a new branch and push a commit with the changes to the Terraform files inside the corresponding environment directory.
-2. Create a pull request with the changes
+2. Create a pull request with the changes.
 3. Once the pull request is created, the workflow will identify which files were modified and, depending on that, will run any of the Github Actions workflow.
-For the pull request only the Terraform Plan steps will run, no apply, no matter which environment
+For the pull request only the Terraform Plan steps will run, no apply, no matter which environment.
+Once the Terraform Plan is finished, the output will be published as a comment in the pull request.
 4. Get the necessary approvals for your pull request and, if everything looks good, merge it to main.
 5. Once the pull request is merged, the workflow will run again but this time the Terraform apply for environments QA and PROD will ask for manual approval.
 After the approval, the deployment will run.